jeppeml/power-price-monitor/README.md

 # Power Price Monitor

-This project is an IoT device that monitors power prices and displays the current **price as a color of light** using an RGB LED on the ESP32.
+IoT device that monitors power prices and displays the current **price as a color of light** using an RGB LED on the ESP32.

 It connects to a **Philips Hue bridge** to control grouped lights based on the power price.